ImperialCollegeLondon/ReCoDE_IDMS/README.md

 ### Chapter 3

 This chapter builds on everything introduced in chapter 2 in order to fit a more complicated model.
-Specifically, chapter 3 shows how to fit a multi-variant compartmental model to simulated data in order to explore the transmission dynamics of omicron and delta in Gauteng.
+Specifically, chapter 3 shows how to fit a multistain compartmental model to simulated data in order to explore the transmission dynamics of omicron and delta in Gauteng.
 The model accounts for population testing, vaccination and waning immunity.
+Chapter 3 also includes some optional, open ended challenges.

 ## Repository structure

 Each RMD file takes as in input multiple functions, each with a specific purpose.
 Frequently, these functions take as input the output of the function before.
 The functions are all contained in the folder *R*.
 There is also a *models* folder, which contains all compartmental models used in chapters 2 and 3.
+All *.R* files containing the prefix test are used to conduct unit testing.

 ### R: